-We are pleased to announce CSPA Supports, a new benefit for our member artists.
+CSPA Supports is a new benefit for our member artists.
 The CSPA Supports grant program is designed to support the projects of our members as they consider issues of sustainability (ecological, economic, or cultural) in their professional work.
 Artists from all genres are encouraged to apply: Visual Art/Installation, Live Performance, Public Art, and/or Digital Work.
-The application for Round Two is now available.

 Grants range from $200 to $1,000.